gongchenooo/MobiCom24-Delta/README.md

 Welcome to the repository of Delta, an efficient and effective data enrichment framework designed for on-device continual learning (CL).

-The code repository is currently undergoing active development and updates as we re-organize the code for improved clarity.
-The final version will be published as soon as possible.
+The code repository is currently **undergoing active development and updates** as we are re-organizing the code for improved clarity.

 ## Table of Contents